 11. Travel related art

 Mandalas are intricate circle artworks which represent the Universe in Buddhism and Hinduism.
 They are used in many spiritual traditions to help focus attention, as a spiritual guidance tool and for establishing a sacred space.
-Different mandalas represent different things, depending on the shapes within them, for example they can aid with communication, creativity and confidence.
-A mandala can take the form of an artwork or print, necklace, ring or other piece of jewellery or even a tapestry or towel!
+Different mandalas represent different things, depending on the shapes within them, for example, they can aid with communication, creativity and confidence.
+A mandala can take the form of an artwork or print, necklace, ring or other pieces of jewellery or even a tapestry or towel!
+Shop mandala gifts here and shop mandala prints from a local artisan here.

 14. A beautiful card